dagger-v/memory-game/README.md

 # Rules

-- Click an image
+- Click a card
-- Don't click the same image twice
+- Don't click the same card twice
-- If you do click the same image twice it's game over and your score resets
+- If you do click the same card twice it's game over and your score resets
 - Keep clicking until your score reaches 8

 # CODE BREAK DOWN